To say player personas have become an important game development tool is an understatement.

 Taking a Player-Centric Approach to Game Development

-Having detailed answers to these questions is the best way to get an entire studio — across functions and departments — in alignment.
+Having detailed answers to these questions is the best way to get an entire studio into alignment.
+But a player-first approach comes with its own set of challenges.

 Teams may agree to focus on the player, but have a limited understanding of their target audience.
 There may be gaps in the available player information.
 And teams may have different assumptions about the target audience’s needs, preferences, and motivations.
 All this can lead to crossed wires.